Chapter 3:

 “Shouldn’t we prepare first?
 Get some potions, come up with a strategy, check our equipment and whatnot?”

-Normally I'd be reassured by this solid plan.
-Unfortunately, having read a good deal of fantasy novels.
+Normally, I'd be reassured by this solid plan.
+Unfortunately, I have read a good deal of fantasy novels.
 Including the Gob Hunter.
-Bloody brilliant series, by the way, absolutely recommend it.
-I should
+Bloody brilliant series, by the way, absolutely recommend it, I should pick it up again some time.
+When I find some way to get back to Earth of course.

-With a sinking feeling in the pits of my stomach, I reluctantly joined the party of four.
+With a sinking feeling in the pit of my stomach, I reluctantly joined the party of four.

-Our group hired a coachman.
+Our group hires a coachman.
 I say coachman, but it’s literally a peasant, two mules, and a board on four wheels.

 The trip took us roughly an hour.